Close

 Developed in conjunction with Polyphony Digital, creators of Gran Turismo, there are some fantastic and unique features on this wheel.
 These include features such as Drift Curve Calculation (T-DCC), which makes it easier for drivers to sense the car slipping, and Depth Feedback (T-DFB) which gives users a three-dimensional sense of the environment and allows you to feel how each area of the car is behaving.

 Whilst the T-GT II isn’t the Direct Drive standard that Fanatec is setting, it is the best of the best without venturing onto a Direct Drive wheel.
+With the same NM outputs as the Fanatec 8nm DD wheel base.

 Logitech G PRO Racing Wheel